charlottegiseleweil/pdm_report/src/03_Litt_review.md

 - The **fisheye view**, originally called *Focus + Context* technique [@Lamping], [@Furnas_fisheye] uses a continuous magnification function (that also transforms the boundaries).
 Tough this term has been used with different definitions, it is broadly used and very intuitive.
 - Other distortion techniques include the **perspective wall** [@Mackinlay], that simulates the perspective effect, the **hyperbolic tree**, that extends the fisheye view using hyperbolic plane mapped onto a circular display region [@Lamping] and more.

-####Interaction techniquesA few interactive features of interest include [@wilhelm1995software]:
+####Interaction techniques {#sec:interactivefeatures}A few interactive features of interest include [@wilhelm1995software]:

 -	**Scaling** which is simply zooming in and out but is powerful in the sense that it allows the user to both global view of the whole dataset and precise details on smaller fluctuations, therefore removing the need for a distorded view.
-Some scaling options also combine distortion techniques (see previous section ({number})) to both zoom in and keep the background context in the surroundings.-	**Identification** (also called pointing) allows access to detailed information of a subset of the graph by clicking on it.-	**Generalized selection** extracts every point that is similar to the user’s selection for an overview of subsets.
+Some scaling options also combine distortion techniques (see section \ref{sec:disto}) to both zoom in and keep the background context in the surroundings.-	**Identification** (also called pointing) allows access to detailed information of a subset of the graph by clicking on it.-	**Generalized selection** extracts every point that is similar to the user’s selection for an overview of subsets.
 The similarity rules are defined according to the case.-	**Brushing** consists in selecting a subset of data, that is then highlighted.
 Also, brushing can be used to remove unwanted data, when a specific threshold is required [@Kollat_Video].
 Brushing can be done with a slider, or with direct selection on the plot [@xmdvtool].
 -      In a context where the displays consists in several views (different plots), **linking** adds value to brushing, it is the dynamic update of the other graphs displayed, to undergo the corresponding  «brushed» selection [@Buja].
 ###Graphical best practices and guidelines
-#### What makes a good visualization ?
+#### What makes a good visualization ? {#sec:colors}
 Keeping in mind the goal which is to effectively convey information, i.e to gain insight on the data, an efficient visualization reduces the cognitive effort of understanding the graph, in order to bring the observer's attention on the actual facts.
 Some may seem trivial, nevertheless the guidelines summarized in the following paragraphs are essential to achieving the highlight's purpose.
 As described by Tufte (1983) in his classic text, graphical displays should: "'*show the data, induce the viewer to think about the substance rather than about methodology, graphic design, the technology of graphic production or something else, avoid distorting what the data has to say, present many numbers in a small space, make large data sets coherent, encourage the eye to compare different pieces of data, reveal the data at several levels of detail, from a broad overview to the fine structure, serve a reasonably clear purpose: description, exploration, tabulation or decoration, be closely integrated with the statistical and verbal descriptions of a data set. »*

 Best practices seem to be summarized by three main points.
 An efficient display should be self-explanatory, tailored to the audience and most importantly convey the key message.
 Moreover a good visualization is highly dependent on the task, the type of display and other design choices are very specific to the dataset considered.